NitinPrasad5/Machine-Unlearning/README.md

-To run the code,
+# Problem:
+Machine learning models often retain learned information even after the data used to train them is deleted.
+This can lead to privacy concerns and regulatory compliance issues, especially when handling sensitive information.
+Machine unlearning addresses this challenge by enabling models to "forget" specific data without retraining from scratch, ensuring privacy and compliance while maintaining model performance.

+# About the project:
+The aim of Unlearnify is to develop an advanced machine unlearning framework that enhances the efficiency and accuracy of removing specific data from trained models.
+By integrating a noise-induced impairment model with a student-teacher framework and incorporating curriculum learning,this project shows significant improvements in both forget accuracy and retain accuracy.

+# Usage
+## Running the Code

-- step1 - download the repository and save upload to a drive folder.
+Download the repository and upload it to a drive folder.
-- step2 - Go to the root directory of Main.ipynb file.
+Navigate to the root directory containing the Main.ipynb file.
-- step3 - In the IPYNB file, in second cell change the folder path to the path of your folder on your drive.
+In the second cell of the IPYNB file, change the folder path to the path of your folder on your drive.
-- step4 - RUn the cells one by one, results will be produced accordingly.
+Run the cells one by one; results will be produced accordingly.

-Results will be saved in the csv files named in the scripts (after the -out)
+Results will be saved in CSV files as specified in the scripts (look for filenames ending with -out).

-Flow of the Code
+## Code Flow

-- dataset.py: contain the code for downloading and arranging the data in required format.
-- metrics.py: contain the code for evaluation metrics.
-- model.py: Contain the code for model architecture.
-- unlearn.py: Contain the code for unlearning algorithms.
-- utils.py: Contain the code for training utility functions.
+dataset.py: Contains the code for downloading and arranging the data in the required format. metrics.py: Contains the code for evaluation metrics. model.py: Contains the code for the model architecture. unlearn.py: Contains the code for unlearning algorithms. utils.py: Contains the code for training utility functions.

-In the work flow of IPYNB Files, first it
-1. downloads the data
+## Workflow in IPYNB Files:
+Download the data.
-2. Split the data into forget and retain data as required
+1. Split the data into forget and retain sets as required.
-3. Train the original model on all the data
+2. Train the original model on all the data.
-4. Evaluate the performance of original model
+3. Evaluate the performance of the original model.
-5. Unlearn the model by mentioned unlearning algorithms
-6. Evaluate the Unlearned model performance.
+4. Apply unlearning algorithms to the model.
+5. Evaluates the performance of the unlearned model.

+# Results
+Forget Accuracy: Improved by 3%
+Retain Accuracy: Enhanced by 5%